Sanjaye22/D3-challenge/README.md

 * Create a scatter plot between two of the data variables, such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

-Using the D3 techniques, create a scatter plot that represents each state with circle elements.
+Using the D3 techniques, create a scatter plot that represents each state with circle elements:

 * Include state abbreviations in the circles.